aws-samples/sqlservertools/RDSDiscovery/readme.md

 3.Once unzipped it should look like this:

-     c:\RDSTools

-    \c:\RDSTools\IN

-     \c:\RDSTools\Out
+     C:\RDSTools
+     C:\RDSTools\IN
+     C:\RDSTools\Out
+     C:\RDSTools\upload

-  "In" Directory will have 3 files "Serverstemplate" , AWSInstances.xlsx  and LimitationQueries.sql.
+  The "In" directory will have 3 files - "Serverstemplate", AWSInstances.xlsx, and LimitationQueries.sql.

-   using the Server Template as a guide create a list of all your servers , you can use IP  or ServerName and if your port is not Default port enter the port as well  i.e. servername,1435 or xxx.xxx.xxx.xxx,1435.
-Save the file in the "In" directory. once the server list has been created, you should be ready to run the tool.
+Using the Server Template as a guide, create a list of all your servers.
+You can use IP or ServerName, and if your port is not Default port, enter the port as well, i.e. servername,1435 or xxx.xxx.xxx.xxx,1435.
+Save the file in the "In" directory.
+Once the server list has been created, you should be ready to run the tool.

-   LimitationQueries.sql is the Sql that is used in the Tool, you can take this SQl and run it locally on your server to get a feel of the script.
+LimitationQueries.sql is the SQL that is used in the tool.
+You can take this SQL and run it locally on your server to get a feel for the script.

  ## Prerequisites
-  The Script will only work on windows with PowerShell Script and Excel Sheet.
-The Excel sheet is needed for the rds recommendation.
-  You can still run the Tool without excel Sheet it will just not generate the RDS instance Recommendation.
-  Sqlserver Module needed to be imported and installed into your powershell.
-  TCP port has to be opened to your Sql Server(s).
+ The script will only work on Windows with PowerShell Script and Excel Sheet.
+The Excel sheet is needed for the RDS recommendation.
+You can still run the tool without  Excel Sheet.
+It will just not generate the RDS instance recommendation.
+Sqlserver module needs to be imported and installed into your PowerShell.
+TCP port has to be opened to your SQL Server(s).

   ## Execution

-  The tool will run from cmd prompt in 2 different modes Windows or Sql server :
+  The tool will run from the CMD prompt in 2 different modes, Windows authentication mode or SQL server authentication mode:

    - **Windows Authentication**
-	by default the tool will read the sqlserverendoint from c:\RDSTools\in\servers.txt
+	Use the W switch to enable Windows authentication mode.
+By default, the tool will read the SQL server endpoint from C:\RDSTools\IN\servers.txt.

 	c:\RDSTools\Rdsdiscovery.bat -auth W

 	otherwise if your serverlist sits on another Direcory you can pass the location as shown below

         c:\RDSTools\Rdsdiscovery.bat -auth W -Sqlserverendpoint c:\RDSTools\in\servers.txt

    - **Sql Server Authentication**
+   Use the S switch to enable SQL Server authentication mode and provide a valid SQL Server login and password as shown below:

         c:\RDSTools\Rdsdiscovery.bat -auth S -login Login -password Password
+	c:\RDSTools\Rdsdiscovery.bat -auth S -login Login -password Password  -sqlserverendpoint c:\RDSTools\in\servers.txt

+          Note:
-			   "Login"  should be member of the Admin Group.
+	   The "Login" should be a member of the Admin Group.

- **By Default the Tool will run and generate all the data without RDS Recommendation , for recommendation run the tool with -options RDS**
+ **By default, the tool will run and generate a report without RDS Recommendation.
+For recommendations, run the tool with -options RDS.**

    - **Windows Authentication**